Number Systems

 Again, note that the meaning and position of each digit in number 526.38 are defined by its respective term on the RHS of Eq.
 (A.2), and also note that digits following the decimal point (i.e., 3, 8) have negative sign in its exponent term on the RHS.

-B. The binary number system (Base-2 Number System)
+B. Binary Number System (Base-2 Number System)

 For binary system, because the base is 2, only digits 0 and 1 can be used to represent the numbers.
 Numbers 1101 and 1101.01 are two examples of binary numbers.
 Similar to Eq.
 (A.1), but with the base is now 2 instead of 10, binary number 1101 can be written as